GowraRohith/electricity-consumption-neural/index.md

 Test Score: 0.10 RMSE
 ```

 We can see that the test error was significantly lower over the 10 and 50-day periods, and the volatility in consumption was much better captured given that the LSTM model took more historical data into account when forecasting.
 Given the data is in logarithmic format, it is now possible to obtain the true values of the predictions by obtaining the exponent of the data.
-For instance, the **testpred** variable is reshaped with (1, -1):
+For instance, the **predictions** variable (or test predictions) is reshaped with (1, -1):

 ```
->>> testpred.reshape(1,-1)
+>>> predictions.reshape(1,-1)
 array([[7.7722197, 8.277015 , 8.458941 , 8.455311 , 8.447589 , 8.445035,
  ......
 8.425287 , 8.404881 , 8.457063 , 8.423954 , 7.98714 , 7.9003944,